mahimrahman/MonHeure-Mobile-App/README.md

 - **Professional Typography** and spacing

 ### 🔧 Advanced Features
+- **Smart Search & Filtering** with real-time search through records and advanced filtering options
+- **Statistics Dashboard** with real-time calculations for filtered data
 - **Error Handling** with comprehensive, user-friendly alerts
 - **Database Statistics** tracking total entries and hours worked
 - **Pull to Refresh** on all data screens